ldruizsan/ldruizsan/README.md

 ## About me

+- I speak Spanish and English and can read a bit of German

 - I have a bachelor's and master's degrees in Chemical Engineering

 - Currently enrolled in Thinkful's Data Analytics Immersion Program, will share the projects soon!